Alessandro-Salerno/htmc/CONTRIBUTING.md

 This is an Open Source project, everybody is welcome to contribute with their knowledge and feedback.
 Before doing so, please read and make use of **ALL** documnetation on the matter (i.e., this file, the Code of Conduct, the Issue Template and the Pull Request Template).

 ## Repository management
 It's recommended not to commit your changes directly to the main branch.
 Instead, create a branch with a descriptive name (such as `<my_name>-<my_change>` e.g, `a_salerno-new_parser`) and commit your changes there.
-Once your

-Oode you changes have been made **AND TESTED**, you can create a Pull Request to merge your code with the official main branch.
+Once your changes have been made **AND TESTED**, you can create a Pull Request to merge your code with the official main branch.
 When writing your Pull Request, please make use of the Pull Request Template.

 ## Code style
 It'd be greatly appreciated if code written by contributors was formatted using `clang-format` with the `.clang-format` file included in this repository.
 Also, contributors are invited to take note of the following code style guidelines: